-For my retirement celebration in 2019, I went with my friend Laura Zweigbaum on a cruise to Alaska.
-This is something my parents did when they lived in California and I always wanted to do it after hearing about their trip.
+For my retirement celebration 2019, I went on a cruise to Alaska with my friend Laura Zweigbaum.
+My parents did this when they lived in California, and I always wanted to do it after hearing about their trip.

 Cruise

-We set out from Vancouver, British Columbia on the Norwegian Jewel for 7 nights at sea followed by a 4-night land excursion.
+We set out from Vancouver, British Columbia, on the Norwegian Jewel for seven nights at sea, followed by a 4-night land excursion.
 The Cruise would take us north through the inside passage with stops at several ports and a day at Glacier National Park before arriving at Seward on the Kenai Peninsula 8 days later.

 Inside Passage

-We left Vancouver late in the day – the weather was very rainy and a bit on the dreary side.
-The next day was sent at sea crossing Queen Charlotte Sound before making our way into the inside passage and our first stop in Ketchikan.
-While overcast, it was not very rainy and our hopes improved for better weather for our first port.
+We left Vancouver late in the day – the weather was stormy and a bit on the dreary side.
+The next day, we sent at sea, crossing Queen Charlotte Sound before making our way into the inside passage and our first stop in Ketchikan.
+While overcast, it was not very rainy, and our hopes improved for better weather for our first port.

 Ketchikan

 Ketchikan is a harbor town on Reviillagigedo Inland – it can only be reached by air or water as there are no bridges to the mainland.
-The area is in a rain forest that gets over 150 inches of rain a year with a record of just over 200 inches.
-They count on all this rain it seems and after 5 days with no rain they officially declare a drought and their water supplies start drying up!
+The area is in a rainforest that gets over 150 inches of rain yearly, with a record of just over 200 inches.
+It seems they count on all this rain, and after five days with no rain, they officially declare a drought, and their water supplies start drying up!

 We spent time walking around downtown and had two excursions.